ianjauslin-rutgers/lean-complex-has_primitives/README.md

 # Complex Analysis: Has Primitives
 ## Rutgers Lean Seminar

-This project has a blueprint, which, for the moment, is available at <https://jauslin.org/lean-complex-has_primitives-doc/blueprint/>
+This project has a blueprint, which is available at <https://ianjauslin-rutgers.github.io/lean-complex-has_primitives/web/>

 ## Building the project